ankosoftware/ng2-bootstrap-modal/README.md

 It is a library to make usage of bootstrap modal plugin easier in Angular2.
 Create clear and reusable modal components.
-It makes managing dialogs painless and more clear.
+It makes managing dialogs painless and clearer.

 Library does not use bootstrap js, only css.